-Shockholm Halloween Parade in Stockholm (October 31, 2020, virtual)
+Shockholm Halloween Parade in Stockholm (late October 2021, unconfirmed)

 Liseberg, the most popular Swedish amusement park located in Gothenburg, holds a special programme for Halloween festivities from mid-October to early November.
 Halloween at Liseberg is both frighteningly funny and exciting.
 The park offers a dozen of scary rides in the dark, playful scares, and nightmarish frights for grown-up guests.
 Little children can see Halloween autumn fun show in Rabbit Land and Liseberg Gardens, where the rabbits can't find candy because the path to the garden has been bewitched.
 Adults can check out Cirkus Bisarr or Skogen to test their nerves.

 As the autumn gloom takes over Sweden, the famed open-air museum Skansen invites families for the Autumn Break with the theme "The Mystery of the Town Quarter" You will get a chance to listen to some spooky tales in the cottages, participate in craft workshops, and encounter the creepy residents of the disease-stricken town.
 Restaurants and cafes in the museum will be serving fiendishly delicious food.
 See history come to life at Skansen.